OCD☑️ (obsessive compulsive disorder)

 -tricyclics; acts on various systems, including the serotonin system where it has the same effect as SSRI’s, more severe side effects so usually a reserve

--SNRIs (serotonin-noradrenaline reuptake inhibitors) have more recently been used to treat OCD as a second line if SSRIs don’t work. they work by increasing serotonin levels and noradrenaline (another neurotransmitter)
+-SNRIs (serotonin-noradrenaline reuptake inhibitors) more recently used to treat OCD as a second if SSRIs don’t work. work by increasing serotonin and noradrenaline levels

 17